ChienDainn/ChienDainn/README.md

  </p>

 ## <img src="https://c.tenor.com/NCRHhqkXrJYAAAAi/programmers-go-internet.gif" width="25">  <b>About Me</b>
-I am Al-Amin, a student and tech enthusiast with a passion for software development.
+I am Chien, a student and tech enthusiast with a passion for software development.
 Constantly exploring new technologies and embracing challenges, I thrive in the dynamic world of technology.
 With a focus on collaboration and community support, I strive to inspire others to push their boundaries and pursue greatness.
 Let's create innovative solutions together!

 <br>